 I felt this was an improvement over The Empire Strikes Back, speech did not sound so harsh, the deep low bass had a bit more dimension to it and the music score sounded a bit richer and more detailed, overall i felt this was a more dynamic and detailed sound mix, i felt a little disappointed with The Empire Strikes Back but this was a return to form.

-I feel this is the weakest of the original Star Wars trilogy, i think a lot of this is due to George Lucas deciding he would rather make lots of money from the toy marketing companies and thus we have a lot of muppet type additions to the film, in particular the scenes in Jabba's palace where there are countless puppets and the Ewoks on the forest moon of Endor, i have got used to these additions over the years but i do feel they weigh the film down.
+I have always felt that Return Of The Jedi is the weakest of the original Star Wars trilogy, a lot of this is due to George Lucas deciding he would rather make lots of money from marketing toys and thus we have a lot of muppet type additions to the film, in particular the scenes in Jabba's palace where there are countless puppets and the Ewoks on the forest moon of Endor, i have got used to these additions over the years but i do feel they weigh the film down.